-We need keywords as they help search engines find our web pages.
-In basic terms, search engine software searches the web looking for these keywords and pages, then adds them to it’s index.
-It learns what topics are being covered and then decides what your web pages is about.
+We need keywords as they help search engines find our website’s pages.
+In basic terms, search engine software searches the web looking for these keywords and pages, then adds them to its index.
+It learns what topics are being covered and then decides what your web pages are about.

-So when someone does a search for a word or phrase in a search engine like Google, Bing, Yahoo etc., this search engine delivers all the web pages that it thinks are relevant in descending order of importance.
+So when someone searches for a word or phrase in a search engine like Google, Bing, Yahoo etc., this search engine delivers all the web pages that it thinks are relevant in descending order of importance.

-Of course there are many other factors that determine who appears at the top, but you can get the general idea on how it works.
+Of course there are many other factors that determine who appears at the top, but you can get the general idea of how it works.